 The specific admission requirements are outlined below.
 It is important to note that not all qualified candidates can be offered admission to the Occupational Therapy Assistant program due to the limited number of places available.
+Admission is based upon completion of occupational therapy assistant prerequisites and other requirements.
+Beginning with candidates for Spring 2014 admission, candidates will be accepted based on the following outlined requirements listed below and the outlined point system:

-- 1. Complete the application for admission into Goodwin College.
+- Complete the application for admission into Goodwin College.
 Applicants to the Occupational Therapy Assistant program must first meet the requirement for admission and be accepted into Goodwin College. - 2.
 Complete the Occupational Therapy Assistant Program application.
-An official high school transcript or proof of GED and official college transcripts must accompany this application. - 3.
+This application must include: - Official high school transcript or General Equivalency Diploma. - i.
+An official Bachelors or Master's degree transcript, with a date of completion/graduation, can be accepted in lieu of a high school transcript. - b.
+Official college transcripts, if applicable. - 3.
 You must also have a cumulative 2.5 GPA in the last twelve college credits taken or on high school transcripts if no college courses have been taken. - 4.
 Complete the College Placement Evaluations.
-Applicants must qualify for ENG 101 and MATH 101 in order to enter the Occupational Therapy Assistant program.
-Any remedial courses required as indicated by the test results must be completed before entering the Program. - Provide documentation of observation of occupational therapy in any specialty area.
-Observation must include 8 hours in prior 12 months.

-Occupational Therapy assistant applicants who have satisfied all of the admission criteria also require an interview with the Program Director before admission.
+Applicants must qualify for a minimum of ENG 101 and MATH 125 in order to enter the Occupational Therapy Assistant program.
+Any foundational courses required as indicated by the test results must be completed before entering the Program. - 5.
+Provide documentation of observation of occupational therapy in any specialty area.
+Observation must include 8 hours in prior 12 months. - Occupational Therapy assistant applicants who have satisfied all of the admission criteria also require an interview with the Program Director before admission.